Stat-Cook/deident/paper.md

 -   perturbation – the addition of user-defined random noise to a numeric variable

-following the design principles of the existing tidyverse domain for ease of adoption.
+Following the design principles of the existing tidyverse domain for ease of adoption.
 The package includes tools to create a single pipeline for the application of a multi-step deidentification pipeline to multiple files stored within the same repository, alongside the option